BenGothard/tartis/README.md

 leaderboard; leaving it blank will save scores as **Anonymous**.
 Only the five highest scores are stored locally.

+The game awards more points as you progress.
+Every ten lines cleared increases the current level, multiplying the score earned for subsequent line clears.

 ## Development

 All logic is contained in [tetris.js](tetris.js) and the markup lives in